Whipple10m/pyfzreader/README.md

 # pyfzreader

 Python reader of Whipple 10m `GDF/ZEBRA` files, also known as `fz` files.
 This reader extracts the data written by the Whipple data acquisition system (GRANITE) into Python dictionaries.
-It has been tested on a few hundred files taken between 1995 and 2011, but should hopefully work for all runs from this time period.
-If you find an error while processing a file, please contact me, and I'll try to update the code to resolve the error.
+It has been tested on more than 20,000 files taken between 1995 and 2011, and works for the vast majority of them.
+In certain cases (about 1% of runs) the data file is truncated or malformed (e.g. it may originally have been transferred from the data acquisition system in ASCII mode) and the reader may raise `EOFError` or `FZDecodeError`.
+If you find an error while processing a file, please contact me, and I can check if there is a problem with the data file and/or whether it is possible to update the code to resolve the error.

 See [Kildea et al., Astroparticle Physics, 28, 2, 182-195, (2007)](https://www.sciencedirect.com/science/article/abs/pii/S0927650507000746) for details of the Whipple 10m system (camera, telescope, DAQ) during the period from 1997-2006, after the so-called GRANITE upgrade program.
 The article is also [available from its author](https://kildealab.com/publication/elsevier13/elsevier13.pdf) (last downloaded 2024-11-19).